 Question 1: Hi Diana, thanks for sharing your time with us today.
 Please introduce yourself to our readers who may not be familiar with you, and use this opportunity to tell us where we can find you on the internet and what sites you'd like them to know about.

 Hi Akrista, my name is Diana de Avila and I currently reside in Upstate NY with my partner where I am enjoying a life of retirement.
 I’m all over the Internet doing little ventures here and there.
-As far as MS endeavors and my desire to reach out to other people with MS, I maintain a blog as well as a Squidoo lens with lots of information.
+As far as MS endeavors and my desire to reach out to other people with MS, I maintain a blog with lots of information.